Beamforming Technologies for Ultra-Massive MIMO in Terahertz Communications: THz UM-MIMO Systems

-The array response vectors ${{\mathbf{a}}_{r,ij}}$ in (\ref{chan}) are functions related to the antenna geometry, which represent the phase difference on each elements \cite{array1}.
-Generally speaking, there are four typical array structures: ULA, uniform rectangular planar array (URPA), uniform hexagonal planar array (UHPA), and uniform circular planar array (UCPA).
+Each array response vector ${{\mathbf{a}}_{r,ij}}$ in (\ref{chan}) presents a propagation path on a specific AoD or AoA, which could be one or two dimensional, depending on the the antenna geometry.
+Commonly, there are four typical array geometries: uniform linear array (ULA), uniform rectangular planar array (URPA), uniform hexagonal planar array (UHPA), and uniform circular planar array (UCPA).
+Next, we present the expression of the array response vectors in the above geometries and the corresponding path angles are plotted in Fig. \ref{ulafig}.